Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Experimental evaluation

 \subsubsection{Design principles}

 We position our work in between two extremes, namely fully offline planning and fully online dynamic expansion of BTs.
-In our method, a designer can decide if to lean towards a fully offline approach or a fully online synthesis, depending on the task at hand and the modelling of the actions pre- and postconditions.
+In our method, a designer can decide if to lean towards a fully offline approach or a fully online synthesis.
+The choice depends on the task at hand and the modeling of the actions pre- and postconditions.
 Even though the design of behaviors is still an art, we give some design principles which can be useful in the development of robotic applications using this hybrid BTs and active inference method.
 Take for instance Fig.~\ref{fig:bt_comparison} and Fig.~\ref{fig:bt_experimets}.
 Prior nodes for local adaptation can be included in the behavior when there are several contingencies to consider or action preconditions to be satisfied in order to achieve a sub-goal.
 A designer can: 1) plan offline where the task is certain or equivalently where a small number of things can go wrong; 2) use prior nodes implemented with active inference to decide at runtime the actions to be executed whenever the task is uncertain.
-This is a compromise in between a fully defined plan where the behavior of the robot is predefined in every part of the state space, and a fully dynamic expansion of BTs which can result in sub-optimal action sequence \cite{Colledanchise2019}.
-This is illustrated in Fig.\ref{fig:bt_experimets} for instance, where the actions for holding and placing an object are chosen online due to various possible unexpected contingencies, whereas the \texttt{moveTo} action is planned since it is only based on one precondition.
+This is a compromise between a fully defined plan where the behavior of the robot is predefined in every part of the state space and a fully dynamic expansion of BTs which can result in a sub-optimal action sequence \cite{Colledanchise2019}.
+This is illustrated in Fig.\ref{fig:bt_experimets}, where the actions for holding and placing an object are chosen online due to various possible unexpected contingencies, whereas the \texttt{moveTo} action is planned.
 Prior nodes should be used whenever capturing the variability of a part of a certain task would require much effort during offline planning.